abbiedaniel/salesforce-maintenance/PD1-Cheat-Sheet.md

 ## Asynchronous Apex
 - **Future methods:** separate transactions, web service callouts.
 Must have `@future` annotation.
 - **Batch Apex:** large data processing, data cleansing or archiving.
-Must have `start`, `execute` and `finish` methods.
+The class must `implements Database.Batchable<sObject>, Database.Stateful`.
+Must have `start(Database.BatchableContext bc)`, `execute(Database.BatchableContext bc, List<sObject> scope)` and `finish(Database.BatchableContext bc)` methods.
 Use `Database.executeBatch(ExampleClass, batchSize)` to run the batch class.
 - **Queueable Apex:** sequential processing, external web service callouts.
-Must have `execute` method.
+Must have `execute(QueueableContext context)` method and  `implements Queueable` on the class definition.
 Use `System.enqueJob(ExampleQueueableClass)` to run the class.
-- **Scheduled Apex:** scheduled processing, weekly or monthly. must have `execute` method.
-It can call schedule other async apex classes.
+- **Scheduled Apex:** scheduled processing, weekly or monthly.
+Must have `execute(SchedulableContext SC)` method and `implements Schedulable` in the class definition.
+It can call other async apex classes and schedule them.
 Use `System.schedule('Job Title', scheduledDateTime, ExampleScheduledApexClass)` to schedule the class or schedule the class in setup.
 - **Monitor Jobs:** View in progress or completed jobs in **Apex Jobs** and view future scheduled jobs in **Scheduled Jobs**.
 The calling methods for batch, queueable and scheduled apex return a job id, which can be used to query for the `AsyncApexJob` object.
 Example: `ID jobID = System.enqueueJob(queueClass);`
 `AsyncApexJob job = [SELECT Id, Status, NumberOfErrors FROM AsyncApexJob WHERE Id = :jobID];`